Skip to content

 • How the calculator handles long-range electrostatics in periodic systems

-• When to use DSF vs Ewald summation for Coulomb interactions
+• When to use DSF, Ewald, or PME for Coulomb interactions

 • How to optimize unit cell parameters using the stress tensor